duncan-s-white/blog-components-storybook/README.md

 ## Developing Locally

+Pull the repo down from [github](https://github.com/duncan-s-white/blog-components-storybook)

 To build the package using rollup use:

 `yarn run rollup`

+The old build can be removed using `yarn run pre-rollup`

 I am using [Yalc](https://www.npmjs.com/package/yalc) to publish and consume the package while in local development, use: